• Skip to primary navigation

 • garlic - For weeknight cooking, I usually reach for my jar of minced garlic, but not always.
 The choice is yours.

-• vegetables - I usually use a bell pepper and English peas - either fresh or frozen.
+• vegetables – I usually use a bell pepper and English peas – either fresh or frozen.
+If you use fresh peas, you will need to steam them for about 5 minutes first.
 You can use your favorites, but keep in mind cooking time.
 You want crisp-tender vegetables that cook fairly quickly.
-Sugar snap or snow peas are good too!
+Sugar snap or snow peas are really great!

 • soy sauce - Tamari soy sauce is my "go to" for Asian food.
 It is naturally gluten free (but check the label!), and we love the extra umami flavor it brings.